 - Have you determined how to minimise licensing and storage costs in the target environment?

 - Does your selected migration toolset/service meet chain-of-custody, reporting and auditing requirements?

 - Have you ensured your selected migration toolset/service minimises licensing costs and resource requirements?

 If you can answer all of these questions with a Yes, then chances are you’re ready!
 If there’s still a significant amount of No’s cropping up throughout the questionnaire, you may need to address or develop some areas of the process before you get started.
 If you think you’re ready?
 Good luck!
 We hope your migration is a fast, successful and causes minimal impact.

 Our final post in the series will begin to explore ‘what’s next’ once your migration has been completed.
-When it comes to making the project an ongoing success, you need to understand how your organisation is embracing the change, and develop a comprehensive strategy to drive active usage, service adoption, and measure the return on your Office 365 investment.
+When it comes to making the project an ongoing success, you need to understand how your organisation is embracing the change, and develop a comprehensive strategy to drive active usage, service adoption, and measure the return on your Office 365 investment through effective Office 365 management.
 Make sure you don’t miss out.